afnog/afnog.github.io/sse/crypto/presentation.md

 ## What do you care about?

+What is security?

+--

+* Preventing some particular event.

 What do you want to prevent?
 Consider the *threat*:

 * Is your data valuable to someone else?